vuyisile/vuyisile.github.io/_posts/2017-10-30-solving-the-wiki-viewer.md

 ---
-layout  :
+Layout  :
-title   : Solving the wiki viewer. date    : 2017-10-30
+Title   : Solving the wiki viewer.
+Date    : 2017-10-30
 ---

 # The Wikipedia Viewer.